arnicas/interactive-vis-course/Week7/README.md

 You will compare the data using transitions between data set variables.
 The 2 comparisons must have the same number of points (at this point in the class), no missing or extra data in one set.

-Using the concepts in lines_transition.html or scatter_data_transition.html and in Scott's chapter on transitions, make transitions between the data sets.
+Using the concepts in [lines_transition.html](lines_transition.html) or [scatter_data_transition.html](scatter_data_transition.html) and in Scott's chapter on transitions, make transitions between the data sets.
 Use buttons to control them.
-Use a flexible 2 column Bootstrap layout (like I did in lines_transition.html), with your chart in one column, and put useful text or imagery or both in the other column.
-Use UNICEF data and style.
+Use a flexible 2 column Bootstrap layout (like I did in [lines_transition.html](lines_transition.html)), with your chart in one column, and put useful text or imagery or both in the other column.
+Use your own data and style.

 Ideas for comparisons: urban vs. rural, male vs. female, countries like I did, differences for one date vs. the next data...
 Points will be awarded for sensible comparions that are interesting!

 Send me the gist with subject "Transition Plot."